cockroachdb/docs/v1.1/sql-expressions.md

 Patterns can contain `_` to match any single character, or `%` to match any sequence of zero or more characters.
-`ILIKE` causes the match to be tested case-insentively.
+`ILIKE` causes the match to be tested case-insensitively.

 For example: